-WHEREAS, Yocha Dehe is recognized by the State's Native American Heritage Commission as the Most Likely Descendent of the Patwin people buried in Solano County, and so it works closely with local governments and agencies throughout the County to protect sacred burial sites from disturbance and desecration; and
+Yocha Dehe is recognized by the State's Native American Heritage Commission as the Most Likely Descendent of the Patwin people buried in Solano County.
+The Yocha Dehe Wintun Nation works closely with local governments and agencies throughout the County to protect sacred burial sites from disturbance and desecration.

-WHEREAS, Yocha Dehe, along with its sister Patwin Tribe, Kletsel Dehe Band of Wintun Indians, helped save a controversial waterfront park project in the City of Vallejo's Glen Cove, negotiating a landmark cultural easement that satisfied opponents, while protecting the burial sites and sacred resources contained there, and allowing the Patwin tribes to practice their traditional ceremonies; and
+Yocha Dehe, including its sister Patwin Tribe, Kletsel Dehe Band of Wintun Indians, helped save a controversial waterfront park project in the City of Vallejo's Glen Cove, negotiating a landmark cultural easement that satisfied opponents, while protecting the burial sites and sacred resources contained there, and allowing the Patwin tribes to practice their traditional ceremonies.

-WHEREAS, even though the Yocha Dehe people lived in grinding poverty for many decades after being settled on a remote rancheria without sufficient water resources and economic opportunities, the Tribe has a history of sharing the fruits of its success with others, having established a philanthropic fund in 2000 that has supported non-profits and public interest causes within Solano County.
-In that same spirit, the Tribe renegotiated its gaming compact with the State of California in 2016, securing the right to redirect money that would otherwise go to the State's general fund to, among other recipients, local governments and people in need, including Solano County; and
+Even though the Yocha Dehe people lived in grinding poverty for many decades after being settled on a remote rancheria without sufficient water resources and economic opportunities, the Tribe has a rich history of sharing the fruits of its success with others, having established a philanthropic fund in 2000 that has supported various non-profits and public interest causes within Solano County.
+In that same spirit, the Tribe renegotiated its gaming compact with the State of California in 2016, securing the right to redirect money that would otherwise go to the State's general fund to, among other recipients, local governments and people in need, including Solano County.

-WHEREAS, the Tribe has successfully partnered with Solano County to support several health and welfare programs designed to improve the lives of people in its ancestral territory, and the County greatly values its relationship with the Patwin tribe; and

-WHEREAS Solano County honors the history of Yocha Dehe and its sister Patwin tribes, in tribute to all the people of Patwin descent whose ancestors once resided in Solano County; and
+The Tribe has successfully partnered with Solano County to support several health and welfare programs designed to improve the lives of people in its ancestral territory, and the County greatly values its relationship with the Patwin tribe.
+Solano County honors the history of Yocha Dehe and its sister Patwin tribes, in tribute to all of the people of Patwin descent whose ancestors once resided in Solano County.